-Indole-3-carbinol (I3C) and 3-3'-diindolylmethane (DIM) are natural metabolites of compounds found in numerous vegetables from the Brassicaceae family.
-Following I3C ingestion either through the diet or supplementation, I3C molecules combine to form a complex group of compounds in the acidic environment of the stomach, one of which is DIM.^{12,13} In fact, a human pharmacokinetic study evaluated the plasma response to oral supplementation with I3C in 24 healthy women and found that I3C itself was not present in the plasma of subjects, but the only detectible metabolite in plasma samples was DIM.13The levels of plasma DIM following I3C supplementation increased in a dose-dependent fashion.
+Indole-3-carbinol (I3C) and diindolylmethane (DIM) are natural metabolites of compounds found in numerous vegetables from the Brassicaceae family.
+Following I3C ingestion either through the diet or supplementation, I3C molecules combine to form a complex group of compounds in the acidic environment of the stomach, one of which is DIM.^{12,13} In fact, a human pharmacokinetic study evaluated the plasma response to oral supplementation with I3C in 24 healthy women and found that I3C itself was not present in the plasma of subjects, but the only detectible metabolite in plasma samples was DIM.13 The increase in plasma DIM following I3C supplementation increased in a dose-dependent fashion.

 Both I3C and DIM, as well as many other I3C metabolites, have been shown to impact metabolic shifts and cellular activities for improved health outcomes.
-I3C and DIM have been show to induce some phase I and phase II biotransformation genes in preclinical models through pathways such as Nrf2, suggesting I3C and DIM may have a role in detoxification.14-17 Additionally, both I3C and DIM have been shown in vitro to decrease aromatase expression, which is the enzyme that converts androgens to estrogen.19 Further, I3C has been shown to temper estrogen signals by competing for binding sites and inhibiting the activity of estrogen receptors.^{3,18,19}
+I3C and DIM have been shown to induce some phase I and phase II biotransformation genes in preclinical models through pathways such as Nrf2, suggesting I3C and DIM may have a role in detoxification.
+Additionally, both I3C and DIM have been shown in vitro to decrease aromatase expression, the enzyme that converts androgens to estrogen.
+Further, I3C has been shown to temper estrogen signals by competing for binding sites and inhibiting the activity of estrogen receptors.
+3,18,19